We use the following types of cookies:

 - communicating information between one page and the following page, for example if you answer questions in a longer survey or if you need to enter a lot of information for an online order

 - saving preferences, such as language, location or the preferred number of search results displayed on one page

 - saving video settings, such as buffer size or screen resolution

 - accessing browser settings to ensure the website is displayed properly

 Cookies used to measure usage of the website

 To identify the most popular pages of the site, we use Google Analytics.
 We also use Hotjar to measure the behaviour of user groups in order to improve the site.

-Amsterdam Marketing is only partly funded by the municipality and is therefore dependent on income from advertising to finance its activities.
+amsterdam&partners is only partly funded by the municipality and is therefore dependent on income from advertising to finance its activities.
 To enable displaying external ads on the site, we place advertising cookies.